 What Is Meningitis?

 Meningitis is a bacterial infection of the meninges or the membranes that cover the brain and spinal cord.
-If meningitis is not diagnosed and treated right away it could become life-threatening due to the infection being so close to the brain and spinal cord.
+If meningitis is not diagnosed and treated right away it could become life-threatening due to its proximity to the brain and spinal cord.

 In teenagers, college students, and adults the most common symptoms of meningitis are headache, stiff neck, fever, confusion, lethargy or tiredness, an inability to tolerate bright lights (photophobia) or loud noises (phonophobia).
 In newborns, infants, and small children the symptoms can be poor feeding, irritability, arching of the back, vomiting, fever, and a high pitched cry.
-If the anterior fontanel or soft spot is still open it can feel fuller or look to be bulging.
-Some other symptoms in children that might distinguish meningitis from other childhood illnesses are leg pain, cold extremities, and an abnormal purplish skin coloring or mottling.
+If the anterior fontanel or soft spot is still open it can feel fuller or look as if it were bulging.
+Other symptoms children experience that might distinguish meningitis from other childhood illnesses are leg pain, cold extremities, and an abnormal purplish skin coloring or mottling.

 Meningitis can be caused by the following organisms:

 - Neiserria meningitides (meningococcal meningitis) - This form of meningitis also produces a petechiael rash or purple spots on the skin.